Head East – Never Been Any Reason

 We did some shopping today for groceries and a few other things.
 Christmas was only five days ago and Valentines chocolates are already on the shelves!
 (Mandy tells me they hit the shelves on the 26th.)
 Give me a break!
 Why is it that every holiday on the Christian calendar has become over-commercialized?
 Does anyone remember why we celebrate holidays?
 They’ve all become extravaganzas of unbridled capitalism.
 You must give gifts (preferably diamonds and luxury automobiles) for every occasion, otherwise you don’t love the recipient who will, in turn, suffer from a traumatic loss of self-esteem.

 The Easter stuff will be on the shelves February 15th (or sooner) and the pressure will be on to buy Easter gifts.
 When did Easter become a gift giving occasion?
-Well, I guess the Romans did give Jesus gifts – a sound flogging, a crown of thorns, a nice little “King of the Jews” sign, and a spear in the side.
+Well, I guess the Romans did give Jesus gifts – a sound flogging, a crown of thorns, a cross to bear, a nice little “King of the Jews” sign, and a spear in the side.
 Wasn’t that thoughtful of them?